 Will Nike Manage to Make a Turnaround in Football?

-- Nike's Comeback Strategy: Nike is attempting to regain its position through high-profile partnerships, including Cristiano Ronaldo, the German national team, and the UEFA Champions League.
+- Aggressive Comeback Strategy: Nike is investing in partnerships like Cristiano Ronaldo, the German national team, and the UEFA Champions League to regain its top position in football.

 For the past few years, Nike was losing its iron grip on the football world.
 The American sportswear giant has faced severe criticism and lost significant ground to its closest rivals.
 A mass exodus saw countless high-profile players leave the Swoosh for other brands, raising serious questions about Nike's future strategy and its standing in the sport.